BalzPit/FPS-demo/README.md

 In this game, the player is able to perform the following actions:
 - walk and look around
-- run
-- jump and double-jump
+- jump
 - crouch
 - throw granades (granade energy refills like in Destiny)
 - pick up weapons
 - shoot/reload weapons
-- drop/throw weapons (this does damage when weapon collides with enemies)
+- drop/throw weapons
 - loose health/die when damaged

 Advanced movement features:
+- run
+- double-jump
 - wepon recoil moves the player character
   - shooting the ground right after a jump lets the player jump higher (only certain weapons have a strong enough recoil to make this effect noticeable)